NickEngeldinger/zoom/README.txt

 3. Implement a feature on the client side that you feel would be as/more useful than the above two.

-I addition to implementing features one and two, I added a  location based filter to fufill the third feature.
+In addition to implementing features one and two, I added a  location based filter to fufill the third feature.
 See devnotes.txt for a walk through the development of the app.